-It is our hope that parents, K-8, will join various committees formed by the Music Boosters to assist in the various jobs of the music department.
-Examples of these jobs include: set up for concerts, maintain and implement the school's instrument program, help with uniforms, organize our music library, transport equipment for concerts and festivals, assist in sectional work, develop our scholarship program, support BCCS in MSVMA and MSBOA participation, and envision a greater BCCS music future.
+It is our hope that parents will assist in the various jobs of the music department.
+Examples of these jobs include: set up for concerts, maintain and implement the school's instrument program, help with uniforms, organize our music library, transport equipment for concerts and festivals, assist in sectional work, support BCCS in MSVMA and MSBOA participation, and envision a greater BCCS music future.